 At the March CIIC workshop it was great to see a growing number of regular participants, as well as a growing number of students and researchers from AUT.
 The results of the discussions on topics at the intersection of agriculture and health are available here.

-For the next CIIC workshop on 9 June we are encouraging submissions of questions that help explore the full value of human, non-human, and ecosystem health from different viewpoints and perspectives.
+For the next CIIC workshops on 9 June (Auckland) and 16 June (Melbourne) we are encouraging submissions of questions that help explore the full value of human, non-human, and ecosystem health from different viewpoints and perspectives.

-Ultimately the most valuable export good of New Zealand could be health related products and services.
+Ultimately the most valuable export goods of New Zealand and Australia could be health related products and services.
 Such services and products will in many cases be based on techniques and outputs from the agriculture sector, but they may also include other goods and services.